14 Simulation Methods

 plot!(p1, 1:pars.T, mean(sim.income, dims=1)', label="Mean Income")

-The hump-shaped asset profile and the smooth consumption path are consistent with the model’s predictions: individuals accumulate assets during working years and draw them down toward the end of life, with the bequest motive preventing full decumulation.
+The hump-shaped asset profile and the smooth consumption path are consistent with the model’s predictions: individuals accumulate assets during working years as a buffer against income risk and draw them down toward the end of life.
+With no bequest motive (\(\psi=0\)), assets are fully decumulated by the final period.

-Example 14.2 Now let’s use the simulation machinery to define a set of moments and construct an MSM estimator for the preference parameters \((\beta,\sigma,\psi)\).
+Example 14.4 Now let’s use the simulation machinery to define a set of moments and construct an MSM estimator for the preference parameters \((\beta,\sigma)\), setting \(\psi=0\) (no bequest motive).
 We take the income process parameters \((\rho,\sigma_{\eta})\) as given (estimated in Example 12.2).

 Our target moments will be: